Apps to upload photos without losing quality to Facebook

 What are the best apps for uploading photos without losing quality?

-We have done extensive research and analysis of the entire network to bring you a list of the best apps to send photos without loss of quality so you can upload them to your social networks without any loss of quality.
+We've conducted extensive research and analysis across the web to bring you a list of the best apps for sending photos without loss of quality, so you can upload them to your social networks without any loss of quality.

-Here you can read about: How to Create a Color Swatch with Photoshop
+Here you can read about: How to Create a Color Sample with Photoshop

 1. Photo Size

-The first of the Apps to upload photos without losing quality that opens the list of applications to send photos and not lose resolution is Photo Size.
-This app allows you resize an image quickly and easily to any size you want (with limitations).
+The first app on the list for uploading photos without losing quality is Photo Size .
+This app lets you quickly and easily resize an image to any size you want (with limitations).

 You can specify the output format using one of the following four units of measurement: pixels, millimeters, centimeters, inches.
-For keep the proportion, click the chain icon between the width and height input fields.
+To maintain the aspect ratio , click the chain icon between the width and height input fields.

 Photo rating and evaluation